micahvdm/meta-myrpi/README.md

 /mnt/yocto/tmp/deploy/images/raspberrypi3/core-image-minimal-raspberrypi3.rpi-sdimg
 ```

-The resulting image in `sdimg` format has about **93 MBytes**.
-The file `/ssd/work/yocto/rpi3-data/tmp/deploy/images/raspberrypi3/core-image-minimal-raspberrypi3-20211223133639.rootfs.manifest` list all the packages installed in the image.
-This image has 222 packages.
+The resulting image in `sdimg` format has about **208 MBytes**.
+The file `/ssd/work/yocto/rpi3-data/tmp/deploy/images/raspberrypi3/core-image-base-raspberrypi3.rootfs.manifest` list all the packages installed in the image.
+This image has 1889 packages.
+When building the same layer on top of `core-image-minimal`, its size becomes about 93 MBytes and 220 packages.
+That's why I want to avoid using `core-image-base`.

 Remember that the `/mnt/yocto/tmp` is shared between the docker image and the host, so it's easy to burn the image file into an SD card.